Avatar The Way of Water London Film Premiere 2022

 Did you know ... ?

-4. Weta FX used Amazon Web Services to render the film because its own data center's processing capacity was not sufficient for the task.
+6. Weta FX used its own data center to render most scenes of this film.
+However, processing capacity from Amazon Web Services was also added in the last months.
 Rendering each frame took 8,000 thread hours which is equivalent to the combined power of 3,000 virtual CPUs in a data center for an hour.
-The capacity of three Australian AWS data centers was used to render the film.
+At some point, all available capacity of Australian AWS data centers was used to render scenes of this movie.

 17. The film's producer Jon Landau revealed that Kate Winslet left production astounded when she managed to nearly hold her breath underwater for seven minutes.
 Speaking to the Daily Mail, Landau said: "Kate broke a free-diving record among the cast.
 It was six minutes 50-something -- but for Kate we agreed to call it seven.
 "She was phenomenal."
 Bailey Bass, who plays Winslet's daughter Tsireya in the film, added: "Kate holds the record she set it during training.
 I managed six minutes and 30 seconds."